 Tennessee Math and Science Teacher Loan Forgiveness Program

 The Tennessee Math & Science Teacher Loan Forgiveness Program provides financial assistance to Tennessee public school teachers seeking an advanced degree in a math or a science, or a certification to teach a math or a science.
-Loan forgiveness requires employment in a Tennessee public school system two (2) years for each year of the loan funding received.
+Loan forgiveness requires employment in a Tennessee public school system one (1) year for each year of the loan funding received.

 - Subject to the amounts appropriated by the general assembly and any provision of law relating to a shortfall in funds available for postsecondary financial assistance from the net proceeds of the state lottery, a Math & Science Teacher Loan to a Tennessee public school teacher shall be two thousand dollars ($2,000) per academic year, regardless of the number of terms enrolled within that academic year.
 The total amount of a Math & Science Teacher Loan to a Tennessee public school teacher shall not exceed ten thousand dollars ($10,000) for all years required for the teacher’s program of study.

 - The Corporation shall disburse Math & Science Teacher Loan funds directly to eligible postsecondary institutions, which shall in turn credit the student’s account or disburse funds to eligible students with one credit or payment at the beginning of each academic term.

 Tennessee tenured public school teachers shall submit to the Corporation an on-line application and Promissory Note for a Math & Science Teacher Loan for each academic year.